naveenippili/productive-you/README.md

 ####Features:
 * Tracks the time you have spent on various websites.
-* Displays the top 10 websites on which you have spent your time.
+* Displays the top 10 websites on which you have spent your time on that day.
+* Disables the timer automatically when the user is not using the browser.

 ####How To Test It:
 * Clone this or your forked repo into your machine